bdhingra/tweet2vec/README.md

 Contributors
 ==========================
-Bhuwan Dhingra, Dylan Fitzpatrick, Zhong Zhou, Michael Muehl Report bugs and missing info to bdhingraATandrewDOTcmuDOTedu (replace AT, DOT appropriately).
+Bhuwan Dhingra, Dylan Fitzpatrick, Zhong Zhou, Michael Muehl.
+Special thanks to Yun Fu for the preprocessing JAR-file.

+Report bugs and missing info to bdhingraATandrewDOTcmuDOTedu (replace AT, DOT appropriately).

 <!---